This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 You can apply for another trainee licence when your first runs out.
 You can do this if you feel you haven’t had the full benefit out it.

-If you stop using your trainee licence you should tell DSA, this will count in your favour if you need to apply for a further licence.
+If you stop using your trainee licence you should tell DVSA, this will count in your favour if you need to apply for a further licence.

 It’s unlikely that you’ll get another licence just to give you more time to pass the ADI part 3 test.